danobot/ec-docs/docs/config-advanced/ignore-state-changes.md

 There may come a time when you want to ignore state updates from a certain component, such as `adaptive_lighting`.
 Since the introduction of Home Assistant new `context` feature, we have much more information about `who` triggered a state change in Home Assistant state machine.
 EC utilizes this information and exposes the `ignored_event_sources` configuration key to allow you to add additional entries.

 To find out what value to put here, open the logs in DEBUG mode and check the `Context ID` value.
 This is what you should add to the `ignored_event_sources` list.
-Note, wildcards (*) ARE supported in this field.
+Note, any [regex pattern](https://docs.python.org/3/library/re.html) is supported in this field.

 ```yaml
 motion_light: